mpforce1/Twitch-Channel-Points-Miner/docs/guides/advanced-configuration.md

     ),
 )
 ```

-`strict` is `True` by default for this anonymiser.
-It can be set to `False` if you want API responses to be logged.

 `random_points_min` to `random_points_max` defines the range of possible values when generating the initial random
 channel points for a Streamer.
 In this example, channel points will be in the range `100` to `1_000_000`.